FloatingGhost/pleroma-stats/README.md

     );
     ```

-3. `pipenv run python pleroma-stats.py`
+3. `python pleroma-stats.py`
-4. Use your favourite scheduling method to set `pleroma-stats.py` to run regularly, using pipenv.
+4. Use your favourite scheduling method to set `pleroma-stats.py` to run regularly.
 5. Add the datasource PostgreSQL to your Grafana, configuring Host (usually `localhost:5432`), Database (in the example is `pleroma_stats`) and User fields.

 Then you could graph your Pleroma server stats with Grafana's PostgreSQL datasource!